genixpro/reliascript/README.md

    1. Automatic logging of the entire call path?
    1. Forward and backwards data compatibility?
    1. Status codes?
 Error messages?
-   1. Environment Configuration? (ideally dynamic configuration values can be treated as static and can then have constraints enforced)
+   1. Environment Configuration? (ideally dynamic configuration values can be treated as static and can then have patterns enforced)

 Other notes:
 1. Like how java forces you to catch all possible exceptions a method can produce or bubble it up